Asshole (album)

 Asshole is the second solo studio album by Kiss's Gene Simmons and it was released in 2004 on Sanctuary Records.
 Its controversial title does not appear on the front cover.
-On the side of the CD case the title reads "asshole".
+On the side of the CD case the title reads "***hole".
 "It's just another way of me saying, 'I don't care what anyone says about me," Simmons declared.
 "I'm preempting what people say and therefore diffusing the power of my detractors."